Friday, May 1, 2020 LMH Health Resuming Services | Learn More

 Longer duration of preoperative therapy may be required in this patient population.
 Preoperative tamoxifen was associated with an overall response rate of 33%, with maximum response occurring up to 12 months after therapy in some patients.
 A randomized study of 4, 8, or 12 months of preoperative letrozole in elderly patients who were not fit for chemotherapy indicated that the longer duration of therapy resulted in the highest pCR rate (17.5% vs. 5% vs. 2.5%, P -value for trend < .04).[Level of Evidence: 1iiDiv]

-The AI have also been compared with tamoxifen in the preoperative setting.
-Overall objective response and breast-conserving therapy rates with 3 to 4 months preoperative therapy were either statistically significantly improved in the AI-treated women or comparable to tamoxifen-associated outcomes.
+AIs have also been compared with tamoxifen in the preoperative setting.
+Overall objective response and breast-conserving therapy rates with 3 to 4 months of preoperative therapy were either statistically significantly improved in the AI-treated women or comparable to tamoxifen-associated outcomes.
 An American College of Surgeons Oncology Group trial is currently comparing the efficacy of anastrozole, letrozole, or exemestane in the preoperative setting.

 The use of preoperative endocrine therapy in premenopausal women with hormone-responsive breast cancer remains investigational.